 Entering into derivative financial instruments may result in exposure to credit risk.
 Credit risk arises from the possibility that a counterparty will default on its contractual obligations.
 In order to mitigate this risk, the Company enters into risk management transactions primarily with institutions that possess investment grade credit ratings.
-Credit risk relating to derivative counterparties is mitigated by credit exposure limits and contractual requirements, frequent assessment of counterparty credit ratings and netting arrangements.
+Credit risk relating to derivative counterparties is mitigated by credit exposure limits and contractual requirements, netting arrangements, and ongoing monitoring of counterparty credit exposure using external credit rating services and other analytical tools.